DavVratChadha/NoPunIntended/README.md

 # WhySoPunny
+This project is the result of a joint effort by Alfred Xue, Daniel Deza, and Dav Vrat Chadha.

 ## Pun Detection using RoBERTa and DeBERTa
 This repository contains code for implementing RoBERTa and DeBERTa models to locate puns in a given sentence.
 In addition to the pun detection script, it also includes scripts for collecting and preprocessing data to train, validate and test the models.